tinko26/ao/docs/api/src/ao/ao_heap.h.md

 void ao_heap_assert(ao_heap_t * x);
 ```

-Asserts the correctness of a heap in linear time.
+Asserts the correctness of a heap, in linear time.
 This function traverses the heap top-down and checks, whether both the heap condition and the shape of a complete binary tree are maintained.
 If that is not the case, the function triggers a runtime assertion failure.

 It is therefore useful in debugging scenarios.
 However, the function is implemented recursively, which violates a common rule in embedded software engineering.